QuangPhamll/nuxtjs_wagtail/README.md

-# base_site
+# Base site - full stack
-A sample project of full-stack web app with wagtail postgres for backend and nuxtjs vue for frontend, run with docker-compose
+A initial environment of full-stack web app with wagtail postgres for backend and nuxtjs vue for frontend, run with docker-compose
 ## Build with:
 ```
     - django: v.2.2